 We will also pick up the pool table from a storage facility or you’re on-site storage before we do the actual pool table installation for you.
 Just let us know the details of your job.

 Pricing for pool table installation

-The pricing on installation of your pool table will depend upon a few circumstances.
-If the table is in the room already, will there be stairs, what the table size is and if new cloth is needed for recovering the table during installation.
+The pricing on the installation of your pool table will depend upon a few circumstances.
+If the table is in the room already, will there be stairs, what the table size is and if the new cloth is needed for recovering the table during installation.

 It helps to get the following information before contacting us, this will give you a head start on your job:

 - Size of pool table we will be installing

 - Is the pool table in the room or will we take it up or downstairs?

 - Is your cloth in good condition or would you like to change it?